Estimated Reading Time: 21 mins

 Image by katemangostar on freepik

-As you saw, they definitely work and operate in different ways but the combining of the two allows me to remain steady, more level-headed and more consistent in my behaviours.
+They definitely work and operate in different ways but by combining the two, I remain steady, more level-headed and more consistent in my behaviours.

-Annie can do what Anita can’t and because of Annie’s effort and ability to supervise, Anita is restricted from taking complete control and therefore prevented from causing utter havoc.
+Annie can do what Anita can’t and because of Annie’s improved ability to supervise, Anita is restricted from taking complete control and prevented from causing utter havoc.

 Image by Pavel Danilyuk on pexels

-Previously (many years ago), Anita used to run everything and for lack of better words – my life was a complete shambles.
+Many years ago, Anita used to run everything and for lack of better words – my life was a complete shambles.

 Every PMDD cycle, was a nightmare manifested in my reality.

-Depression, severe anxiety, over-eating, weight gain, insomnia, severe fatigue, fear, lack of confidence, social anxiety, hopelessness, impulsive spending, extreme self-criticism, suicidal thinking, body dysmorphia, destructive impulsive behaviour, you name it – that was my life.
+Depression, severe anxiety, over-eating, weight gain, insomnia, severe fatigue, fear, insecurities, social anxiety, hopelessness, impulsive spending, extreme self-criticism, suicidal thinking, body dysmorphia, impulsive behaviour, you name it – that was my life.

 Image by Ketut Subiyanto on pexels

-The fallout sent me into a cycle of dire mental health overall.
+The fallout sent me into a cycle of poor mental health overall.

 Eventually, when I was really up against it and trying to persuade myself against ending my own life, I spoke to a health professional and was put on Sertraline – an anti-depressant.